tymofij/transifex-client/README.rst

 ``tx pull -l LANG_CODE``

-While pulling you can specify download mode as --mode=skip (empty or replace).
+While pulling you can specify download mode as --mode=skipped (empty or replaced).
 Replace is the default one.
 Be sure not to download and then push replaced translations.
 They will be marked as 100% translated then.